Sapienza-University-Rome/Deep_generative_view_continual_learn/README.md

 ##### **La Sapienza University of Rome**
 _____

-<div style="text-align: justify "> Through this document, you can find and understan the report and code employed in the solution of the assignment.
+<div style="text-align: justify "> Through this document, you can find and understand the report and code employed in the solution of the assignment.
  </div>

 ## Repository description